Copyright © 2023 LOCALIIZ | All rights reserved

 Check out Humans of Hong Kong, our newest video series focused on telling Hong Kong stories!

 Originally published by Ching Yuen.
 Last updated by Catharina Cheung.

-While the traditional Japanese katsu sando reigns supreme for taste buds across the globe, Hongkongers are a sucker for beef and anything new, so the sando craze is never really over for us.
-How can we not crave for deep-fried meat sandwich between two pieces of perfectly toasted bread?
-Here’s our guide to the best sandos in town, from wagyu and chicken to eggs and more!
+While the traditional Japanese katsu sando (カツサンド, short for “katsu sandwich”) reigns supreme for taste buds across the globe, Hongkongers are suckers for beef and anything new, so the sando craze is never really over for us.
+How can we not crave for deep-fried meat sandwiched between two pieces of perfectly toasted bread?
+Here’s our guide to the best sandos in town, from Wagyu and chicken to eggs and more!